waiting-for-dev/devise-jwt/README.md

 The `exp` claim is also stored to allow the clean-up of staled tokens.

-In order to use it, you have to create yourself the associated table and model.
+In order to use it, you have to create the associated table and model.
 The association table must be called `allowlisted_jwts`:

 ```ruby